obytes/react-native-template-obytes/README.md

 ```

-> For android icon Make sure to provide a logo with more padding and generate a new app icon for android :
+> For android icon, make sure to provide a logo with more padding and generate a new app icon for android :

 ```
 yarn react-native set-icon  --platform android  --path ./assets/android_logo.png --background "#FFF"